mmaakh/fsdb/README.md

-  2. Then the key-value pairs can be stored, retrieved and deleted by `mystore.store(KEY, VALUE)`, `mystore.retrieve(KEY)` and `mystore.delete(KEY)`, respectively, where `KEY` must be named such that it is a valid file name, and `VALUE` can be any arbitrary value that is to be stored.
+  2. Then the key-value pairs can be stored, retrieved and deleted by `mystore.store(KEY, VALUE)`, `mystore.retrieve(KEY)` and `mystore.delete(KEY, cleanup=BOOLEAN)`, respectively, where `KEY` must be named such that it is a valid file name, `VALUE` can be any arbitrary value that is to be stored, and `cleanup` decides whether empty directories should be deleted upon the deletion of their key-value pairs.

 Example
 =======